fshowalter/franksmovielog.com-v1/content/reviews/0010-the-greene-murder-case-1929.md

 <!-- end -->

-Unlike the prior film, which focused on a single murder, this entry piles up bodies at an absurd rate, culminating in a finale that made me laugh out loud.
-Also not helping: the costumer’s decision to dress Powell in a kimono, a paisley smoking jacket, an oversized white topcoat, and a pair of thick-rimmed Coke bottle glasses [^1].
+<span data-snippet>Unlike the prior film, which focused on a single murder, this entry piles up bodies at an absurd rate, culminating in a finale that made me laugh out loud.</span> Also not helping: the costumer’s decision to dress Powell in a kimono, a paisley smoking jacket, an oversized white topcoat, and a pair of thick-rimmed Coke bottle glasses [^1].
 Thankfully, not all at once.

 [^1]: Yes, it’s more in keeping with the source novel’s portrayal of Vance as a dandy, but Powell deserved better.